ocaml/ocaml.org/data/tutorials/language/0lg_09_env.md

 val f : int -> int -> int = <fun>
 ```

-In this example, the type of the integer addition function `( + )` is displayed first.
-It prints as `int -> int -> int`.
-It takes two integers and returns an integer.
-In the second part, `f` is defined to have type `int -> (int -> int)`.
+In this example, the type of integer addition function `( + )` is displayed first.
+It prints as `int -> int -> int`, meaning it takes two integers and returns an integer.
+In the second statement, `f` is defined to have type `int -> (int -> int)`.
 Despite the type of `( + )` looking different, the binding with `f` is allowed because those two types are the same.
 The toplevel always prints the version without parentheses to make it easier to read.

 Putting the parentheses the other way does not work:
 ```ocaml